Drakkus/robrew/README.md

 RObrew is now in development and the first release will have plugins.
 For example, a plugin named emulator-dropbox-backup that provide automatically daily backups from your emulator and database to a DropBox storage.

+### Plugin install:

+Will be something like that:

+      $ robrew pluginstall emulator-dropbox-backup

 if you are interested to get involved contact me.

 Thanks!
 Let's make the world better